 Keeping cryptocurrency in exchange is risky for a few reasons.
 First, traders do not have complete control over what happens to their assets.
 A custodial exchange might use a trader’s holdings to make risky investments, possibly resulting in the trader losing all their crypto.

-Accordingly, it is better for any crypto holders to eliminate the risk of losing their funds.
+Accordingly, any crypto holders should eliminate the risk of losing their funds.
 They can, instead, store their crypto in a wallet that offers cold offline storage of their crypto assets.

 Mobile wallets allow LINK holders to access and store their LINK on a mobile app.
 A user’s private keys never appear on the device, and wallet accounts can be transferred to other devices for added convenience, but being a mobile app, it is still prone to mobile hacks.

 Holders can also store their LINK in an Ethereum web wallet.
 They can use a wallet developed on the Ethereum network like MyEtherWallet.
 These wallets require a bit more configuration than mobile wallets, but they are safer because it is extremely difficult to perform malicious actions on a blockchain.

 Finally, holders can store their LINK on a hardware wallet.
 This is the safest option because these wallets never have access to the internet.
 This means that there is no way a hacker can access a holder’s private keys.
 The Trezor and Ledger hardware wallet devices are available on their respective websites.

 Real-World Applications Of Chainlink

 The network is the glue between oracle data, service providers, and blockchain technology.
 Combining external data sets and services with a secure decentralised blockchain has massive potential.